-ELT(DT)s shall incorporate an internal navigation device and may incorporate an interface to an external navigation device (e.g., the aircraft avionics), and shall be encoded with the ELT(DT) Location Protocol.
+ELT(DT)s shall incorporate an internal navigation device and may incorporate an interface to an external navigation device (e.g., the aircraft avionics), which produce navigation data for encoding into the beacon message.
+ELT(DT) shall be encoded with the ELT(DT) Location Protocol.
 The BCH codes shall always match the message content.
 The ELT(DT) shall recompute these codes each time the message content is changed.

-The first ELT(DT) transmission shall occur within 5 seconds of activation.
-If an encoded position is not available, then the ELT(DT) shall transmit the default position values specified in Annex A until such time as a position is available.
-All 406 MHz transmissions shall contain a valid encoded position that was calculated within the 2 seconds immediately prior to the 406 MHz transmission.
+The first ELT(DT) transmission shall occur within 5 seconds of the beacon activation.
+If, after the ELT(DT) activation, navigation data is not available, then the ELT(DT) shall transmit its first and subsequent 406-MHz messages with the default position values specified in Annex A until such time, as navigation data becomes available from an internal GNSS receiver or, if applicable, from an external navigation device.
+If navigation data is available, 406-MHz transmissions shall contain a valid encoded position that was calculated within the 2 seconds immediately prior to a 406-MHz transmission.

-The initial position transmitted in the first burst may be obtained from either the internal navigation device or from the external navigation device input.
-The transmission in the beacon message of this external source of position is only subsequently allowed if the internal GNSS receiver is not able to produce a valid encoded position less than 2 seconds before the burst.
-If position data is available from both sources, within 2 seconds before the burst, then the location produced by the internal GNSS receiver has priority over the external source of data\.
+The initial position transmitted in the first burst may be obtained from either the internal navigation device or from the external navigation device input.\ The transmission in the beacon message of this external source of position is only subsequently allowed if the internal GNSS receiver is not able to produce a valid encoded position less than 2 seconds before the burst.
+If position data is available from both sources, within 2 seconds before any subsequent burst, then the location produced by the internal GNSS receiver has priority over the external source of data.

 Internal navigation device cold start shall be forced on each initial power up of the internal navigation device, but shall not occur if the ELT(DT) is subsequently activated or between ELT(DT) transmissions.
-Cold start refers to the absence of time dependent or position dependent data in memory, which might affect the acquisition of the GNSS position.
+Cold start refers to the absence of time dependent or position dependent data in the beacon's or in the GNSS receiver's memory, which might affect the acquisition of the GNSS position.

-ELT(DT)s shall attempt to acquire fresh position information prior to every 406 MHz transmission and shall encode the latest position obtained within less than 2 seconds prior to each burst into that transmission.
+ELT(DT)s shall attempt to acquire fresh position information prior to every 406 MHz transmission and shall encode the latest position obtained within less than 2 seconds (defined as current position) prior to each burst into that transmission.

-If an updated position is not available within 2 seconds immediately prior to every 406 MHz transmission, then the ELT(DT) shall transmit the latest position that it has, unless this position
+If an updated position is not available within 2 seconds immediately prior to every 406 MHz transmission, then the ELT(DT) shall transmit the latest position that it has, unless this position is more than 4 hours old, in accordance with section 4.5.5.2, in which case it shall revert to transmitting the default position until such time as an updated position is available.